telerik/maui-docs/controls/chart/series/chart-series-overview.md

 # Series Overview

-The data visualization in RadChart is done by a hierarchy of classes that inherit from the ChartSeries class.
+The data visualization in the Chart is done by a hierarchy of classes that inherit from the `ChartSeries` class.
 Each series has a collection of data points, that is the view model of the data.
-A series may have its data populated by data-binding to an arbitrary IEnumerable instance through the ItemsSource property.
+A series may have its data populated by data-binding to an arbitrary `IEnumerable` instance through the `ItemsSource` property.

-## Series Class Hierarchy ##
+## Series Class Hierarchy

-Concrete series types are available for specific charts.
-For example, there is a set of CartesianSeries applicable in the context of a RadCartesianChart.
-Here is the hierarchy of all series:
+Specific series types are available for specific charts.
+For example, a set of Cartesian Series is applicable in the context of a `RadCartesianChart`.

+The following image shows the hierarchy of all series:

 ![Series Class Diagram](images/chart-series-class-diagram.png)

-Here are listed all supported series grouped by the chart types that can use them:

-### CartesianChart
+## Cartesian Chart Series

+The Cartesian Chart provides a number of Categorical and Scatter Series.

-- **CategoricalSeries**
+- Supported Categorical Series:

     - [Bar Series]({%slug chart-series-bar-series %})
     - [Line Series]({%slug chart-series-line-series %})